fpetrola/oozx/README.md

 ## How It Works

-The core of **oozx** is built around an object-oriented Z80 emulator, where each instruction is individually modeled, categorized, and accessible via a visitor pattern.
-Registers are also modeled and designed to handle a variety of data types beyond basic integers or bytes; for example, they can store complex data structures, enabling dataflow analysis features such as value tainting.
-This design allows extensive use of the `InstructionVisitor` to perform tasks such as cloning instructions, replacing registers with advanced `VirtualRegister` objects, verifying data scopes, and translating instructions into bytecode equivalents.
+The core of **oozx** is an object-oriented Z80 emulator with each instruction modeled, categorized, and accessible via a visitor pattern.
+Registers support various data types, enabling advanced dataflow analysis, such as value tainting.
+The `InstructionVisitor` facilitates tasks like instruction cloning, register replacement, data scope verification, and bytecode translation.

-To ensure coverage of all code paths without needing to manually play through every game level, oozx employs a symbolic execution algorithm.
-This algorithm leverages the emulator's instruction model, register structure, and control flow capabilities to traverse all potential execution paths in the code.

-A simple algorithm is used to detect self-modifying code (SMC).
-It works by monitoring instructions that write to memory regions not designated for static data.
-When only an instruction argument is modified (mutant data), it’s replaced by memory access to fetch this data as needed.
-While this algorithm is basic and works for certain cases, future improvements will aim to handle more complex SMC strategies.
+To cover all code paths without playing through each level, oozx uses symbolic execution to analyze all possible flows.
+A basic self-modifying code (SMC) detection algorithm monitors instructions writing to non-static data regions, adapting mutant data into memory access, with future enhancements planned for more complex SMC scenarios.

 ### Screen Visualization